 Applications are initially reviewed by the college and applicant will be called for an interview.
-Final decisions rest with the college, which, after considering the recommendation of the department concerned, will notify the applicant of the decision.
+Final decisions rest with the college, which, after considering the recommendation of the department concerned, will notify b. must achieve an overall grade point average of 3.00 on a 4.0 scale in the first nine credit hours for the Master's program